WirelessIoTSolutions/NB-IoT-Demo-Kit/README.md

 If you are using a different provider than the ones listed in the code, just set the last number of the macro according to your operator.

 #### 3.2.4.
 Set endpoint
-Decide to which endpoint your want to send the data (default is the mm1 Technology NB-IoT Relay-Service):
+Decide to which endpoint your want to send the data.
+If you want to send date to the mm1 Technology NB-IoT Relay-Service, please refer to the information-sheet included within your Demo-Kit.

 ```
 /* ENDPOINT WHERE YOU WANT TO SEND DATA */